salimnassim/ircd/README.md

 # ircd

-Simple IRC server which implements a subset of RFC1459.
+Somewhat complex IRC server which implements a subset of RFC1459.

 By default the server will run on port `6667` and prometheus metrics are exposed on port `2112`.
+See `docker-compose.yml` for example environment variable configuration.

 ## Features